lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/Programmingprogram.rst

    <div style="margin-top: 30px;"></div>

-F. After the program is burned, press the RST reset button on the development board and the system will start running.
+G. After the program is burned, press the RST reset button on the development board and the system will start running.

 ----